Table of Contents:

 If the impersonation attempt has caused you any kind of financial loss or otherwise, it might be worth it to pursue the real culprit and take legal action.
 Red Points can help provide the data needed to file an official complaint in the event of legal disputes.

-While Instagram has its own manual reporting system, going through hundreds of Instagram accounts and looking for possible impersonators is not a practical use of time for busy executives.
+While Instagram has its own manual ban Instagram account tool, going through hundreds of Instagram accounts and looking for possible impersonators is not a practical use of time for busy executives.
 This is where Red Points can help.

 Red Points is a Revenue Recovery platform that can accomplish this tiresome task with ease through smart, automated fake Instagram account reporting and deleting.
 Red Points’ tools and teams help to ensure that businesses can recover revenue lost to scammers and impersonators on social media sites like Instagram.
 Here’s how we do it: